Porcello, Red Sox blank Twins

 Berrios settled down after that, retiring the next 19 in a row including eight by strikeout, before Bogaerts hit a soft single to left with two out in the seventh inning.
 Berrios then got Brock Holt to ground out to end the inning.

-Porcello gave up a line double to the fence in left-center to Nelson Cruz with two out in the first and then retired 10 straight including a stretch in which he struck out five in a row.
-That streak was ended when Cron's comebacker deflected off Porcello's foot for an infield hit in the fifth.
+Porcello gave up a line double to the fence in left-center to Nelson Cruz with two out in the first and then retired 10 straight including a stretch that he struck out five in a row.
+That streak was ended when Cron's comebacker deflected off Porcello's foot for an infield hit.

 Minnesota shortstop Jorge Polanco singled in the sixth inning to extend his consecutive games on-base streak to 31, tying the major league high for the season.